onlabsorg/olowiki/README.md

 You can now render and edit the olojs documents contained in `/path/to/home` in the browser at `http://localhost:8010/#/path/to/doc`.

-> The URL hash is interpreted as a document ID, therefore it can also contain
-> document arguments.
-For example: #/path/to/doc?x=10;y=20;z=30

 ### Create a custom oloWiki server